hujhax/austin-improv-wiki/The Institution Theater.md

 |Years	=		2010-Present
 }}

-The Institution presents and teaches both improv and scripted theater.
+**The Institution Theater** presents and teaches both improv and scripted theater.
 Their improv draws equally from a wide variety of sources.

 ## History
-The Institution theater was founded in 2008 by Tom Booker.
+The theater was founded in 2008 by Tom Booker.
 Classes began in the Velveeta Room, initially with just one class.

-## Shows